 Shares

 And I hope even more that all of you will join in the larger project of trying to make Stanford and other campuses forums for the type of robust and thoughtful discussion that is at the heart of universities when we’re at our best.

-Had I spoke, I wouldn’t have been afraid to mention that many of these doctors predicted COVID would kill less than 50,000 Americans and that the mass infection of unvaccinated youth would lead to herd immunity in 3-6 months.
-I also would have pointed out that the juvenile behavior of the many of the conference speakers created rifts.
-Instead, President Levin absurdly claimed they were interested in repairing them.
+I wouldn’t have been have afraid to mentioned that many of these doctors predicted COVID would kill less than 50,000 Americans and that the mass infection of unvaccinated youth would lead to herd immunity in 3-6 months.

 With President Levin’s admonition to “listen to” people in mind, let’s revisit just one of the videos I presented to him.
 In this video, from November 2020 Dr. Jay Bhattacharya said “we’ve had more flu deaths among children this year than COVID deaths”.

-As with most of Dr. Bhattacharya ‘s pandemic pronouncements, this was totally false.
 The first reported COVID death in the US was on 2/28/2020.
 By the time Dr. Bhattacharya recorded that video, COVID had killed at least 133 children according to the American Academy of Pediatrics.
 During that same time frame, the flu killed 9 children.
 The next year, just 1 child died of the flu while COVID killed several hundred children.
-Currently, the CDC reports 1,935 COVID deaths and 338 flu deaths amongst children since the start of the pandemic, though obviously children should be vaccinated against both viruses.
+Currently, the CDC reports 1,935 COVID deaths and 438 flu deaths amongst children since the start of the pandemic, though obviously children should be vaccinated against both viruses.

-Although the conference speakers botched basic facts like this all the time, according to President Levin, “we need to make every effort to get people who disagree, even sharply, in dialogue with one another.”
-Sounding more like a college freshman than a university president, President Levin implied that no one is ever wrong, everything is just a matter of opinion, and what really matters is that no one get their feelings hurt.
-In President’s Levin’s telling, it’s wasn’t wrong for Dr. Bhattacharya to say that 9 is larger than 133, however it is inappropriate for anyone to say this isn’t a “different view” and it shouldn’t be a topic of “dialogue”.
+Yet, according to President Levin, its fine for people to have “different views” on this topic.
+He feels “we need to make every effort to get people who disagree, even sharply, in dialogue with one another.”
+Sounding more like a college freshman than a university President, President Levin feels everything is a matter of opinion and what really matters is that no one get their feelings hurts.
+In President Levin’s telling, it’s not wrong for Dr. Bhattacharya to say that 9 is larger than 133, however it is wrong for people like me to say this isn’t a “different view” and it shouldn’t be a topic of “dialogue”.

 I supposed I’ll be accused of silencing debate and discussion, but 133 is larger than 9.
 This wouldn’t have been controversial in 2019.
-When someone spreads dangerous, obvious misinformation, honest brokers call it out, even if that person has fancy credentials, can speak in scientific jargon, and will claim to be “censored” when their errors are corrected.
-President Levin, however, expects us all to be open to the possibility that 9 is larger 133, and it doesn’t bode well for the future that “leaders” of major American institutions look at naked emperors and compliment them on their beautiful clothes.
+When someone spreads dangerous, blatant misinformation, honest brokers call it out, even if the person spreading the misinformation has fancy credentials and can speak in scientific jargon.
+It’s not that hard.
+President Levin, however, expects us all to be open to the possibility that 9 is larger 133, and it doesn’t bode well for the future that leaders of major American institutions say naked emperors are wearing beautiful clothes.

+Shares